worldamazing/plan/docs/overview.md

 > **The GI is a new world economy.**

-## How We Build It Together: The Role of Work in the GI
+## The Role of Work in the GI: 2 Days A Week Only
 > In the GI, work is not about survival—it is about contribution.
 > No meaningless jobs.
 No exploitation.
 No burnout.
 > **Just two days per week of meaningful work to support a thriving world.**